Exotic non-leaves with infinitely many ends: A criterion for nonleaves

-\begin{rem} In the case where $G_i$ is isomorphic to $\Z$ it follows that the interior leaves of $\Sigma_i\times_{G_i} I$ are cyclic covering spaces of $\Sigma_i$, so the leaves in $L\cap \partial^\pitchfork K$ are open $(n-1)$--submanifolds with exactly two ends.
+Case 1: $G_i$ (defined in Notation \ref{n:good_octopus}) is isomorphic to $\Z$.
+It follows that the interior leaves of $\Sigma_i\times_{G_i} I$ are cyclic covering spaces of $\Sigma_i$, so the leaves in $L\cap \partial\overline{B}_i$ are open $(n-1)$--submanifolds with exactly two ends.
 They are proper submanifolds of $L$ by construction.
-Observe also that the generator of each $G_i$ cannot have fixed points in the interior of $I$ by the product structure on a neighborhood of each leaf.
-Thus its fundamental domain is a closed interval and each component of $L\cap \partial^\pitchfork \overline{B}_i$ meets that interval in exactly one point (or two for boundary points).
-The product structure near each leaf also implies that $L$ meets this interval in at most finitely many points, so $L\cap \partial^\pitchfork \overline{B}_i$ consists of finitely many proper submanifolds, each one with two ends. \end{rem}
+Observe also that the generator of each $G_i$ cannot have fixed points in the interior of $I$, in view of the product structure on a neighborhood of each leaf.
+Thus its fundamental domain is a closed interval and each component of $L\cap \partial \overline{B}_i$ meets that interval in exactly one point (or two for boundary points of the interval).
+The product structure near each leaf also implies that $L$ meets this interval in at most finitely many points, so $L\cap \partial \overline{B}_i$ consists of finitely many proper submanifolds, each one with two ends.
+These are the only ends in $\xi(\partial \overline{B}_i\cap L;L)$, so $\xi(\partial \overline{B}_i\cap L;L)$ is finite in this case.